 Offshore Wind Hub

 The Offshore Wind Hub seeks to collect all major reports, laws, environmental assessments, and other documents related to offshore wind policy, technology, economics, and siting in the Atlantic Coast states.
 The site offers open access to hundreds of documents.
 You can search by state, topic, or key words.
-The listings are currently up to date for all Atlantic Coast states from Maine to Maryland.
-Listings for other states and the federal government are not necessarily complete or up to date.
+While the listings are updated regularly for the individual states, the listings for the federal government are not necessarily complete or up to date.

 The Offshore Wind Hub is a project of the Northeast Wind Resource Center.
 It is managed by Clean Energy Group, with participation by the Business Network for Offshore Wind and the Maine Ocean & Wind Industry Initiative.
 The US Department of Energy and the John Merck Fund provide partial funding for the Offshore Wind Hub.
 The US Offshore Wind Collaborative created the Offshore Wind Hub in 2012.
 For more information about the Offshore Wind Hub, click here.